The advent of Programmatic Guaranteed

 As you know what is programmatic guaranteed, you could’ve roughly pictured the working.
 Let us help you refine the sketch.
 First off, platforms handle programmatic guaranteed in their own way.
 The difference is going to be thin, probably.
 Here’s the common theme that would help you to understand the working of PG.

 Both publisher and advertiser have to negotiate and fix the specifics of the deal.
-Once it is done, publisher’s ad server has to send bid request to buyer’s DSP (demand-side platform) along with the Deal ID, whenever it finds the right audience.
+Once it is done, the publisher’s ad server has to send a bid request to the buyer’s DSP (demand-side platform) along with the Deal ID, whenever it finds the right audience.

 We missed something, didn’t we?